Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Difficulties in the computation of Fourier coefficients

-\textbf{Equivalence of trigonometric expressions}.
-Another source of concern when dealing with trigonometric expressions is the existence of multiple, equivalent ways of writing them.
-This is a well-known issue in different CASs.
+Another source of concern when dealing with trigonometric expressions is the existence of multiple equivalent ways of writing them.
+This is a well-known issue in different computer algebra systems.
 The set of heuristics rules Mathematica\texttrademark\, appears to use inside its Fourier coefficients built-in functions try to support common special cases, but are highly sensitive to the way the input is written and do not take advantage of the linearity of the integral nor distribute over subintervals of piecewise-defined functions.
-For instance, using equation \eqref{fexample} in the case $\theta=\varphi$ we get:
+For instance, using equation \eqref{eqn:trigid-cos} in the case $\theta=\varphi$ we get:

 For illustration purposes, here are the results given by Mathematica\textsuperscript{TM} for the Fourier cosine coefficients of each side of the equation.